 “Before joining Positive Futures I had mostly worked in a residential setting, but out in the community you can see a clear, positive difference in the way Positive Futures enables people to live as full a life as possible.
 Every day, we strive to make dreams and aspirations a reality.”

-Having worked in the Service for just over a year, Andrew applied for a part–time post of Senior Support Worker in May 2016 and was successful.
+Having worked in the Service for just over a year, Andrew applied for a part–time post of Senior Support Worker and was successful.

 He says: “I was delighted that I had the confidence to apply.
 But Positive Futures values everyone within its Services, including the staff.
 Creating two new part–time senior support roles reflects an organisation that is trying to actively develop and nurture the workforce it already has.
 Positive Futures provides a great environment for continued learning and professional development.”

 Andrew pays tribute to the rest of the team in the Sperrin Service.
 “It’s a great team, and I have found everyone very supportive,” he says.
 “Positive Futures is an inspiring organisation to be part of, and the work is very rewarding.”

 Melissa, with experience as a Support Worker with our Lakeland Family Support Service, tells us what she loves about the role:

 When I was 10 years old, my family was blessed with the birth of my beautiful cousin Kalem.
 Kalem was the most affectionate little boy, even the thought of his face would make me smile on a rainy day.
 Sharing so many happy memories with him confirmed my vocation in life to provide opportunities for children with a learning disability like Kalem, so that they can reach their potential, and dare I say, exceed society’s expectations.
 Despite having Down’s Syndrome, Kalem’s achievements are endless because unconditional love, encouragement and opportunity surround him.